 Table of contents

 Ginger growing is a great way to keep up supplies of this amazing herb, which is part of the same family as turmeric, cardamom and galangal.
+The ginger plant is native to South East Asia, where people have used it for centuries.

 Choosing the right ginger variety for your climate and growing needs is an essential part of successful ginger planting.
 There are several different varieties of ginger available, each with its own flavour profile and harvesting time.